JunoJupyter/CurlCrafters-Task/README.md

-# Resume Builder
+# Quiz App

-This is a resume builder application that allows users to create a resume in PDF format by filling out a form.
-It consists of a backend server built with Node.js and a frontend client built with React.js.
+This is a quizzing application that allows users to login/signup and test their knowledge in various fields and get the result which can be stored for future reference.

 ## Installation